bjornmeansbear/lectureScripts/WhatIsSGD.md

 “different” throughout western art and design history has often correlated with new thinking and new tools and those subsequently launched new aesthetic outcomes.

 Sustainability brings with it all manner of new technologies, new social structures, new tools.

-Should Sustainable graphic design then carry with it additional new forms and aesthetics? how does “the welfare of all life” shift what and how we graphic design?
+Should Sustainable graphic design then carry with it additional new forms and aesthetics?

 ### An example: Selecting a font